dalibor/dalibornasevic.com/index.md

 </div>

 <div class='primary-about'>
   Hello, my name is Dalibor Nasevic.
-I'm a <a href="https://www.linkedin.com/in/dalibornasevic" target="_blank" title="My LinkedIn profile">Senior Principal Engineer</a> at <a href="https://www.godaddy.com" target="_blank">GoDaddy</a>, specializing in Ruby, AWS, and Email Delivery.
-I build and maintain highly scalable, available, cloud-ready email delivery platforms that run on AWS infrastructure and on-premise, delivering billions of customer emails.
+I'm a <a href="https://www.linkedin.com/in/dalibornasevic" target="_blank" title="My LinkedIn profile">Sr. Principal Software Engineer</a> at <a href="https://www.godaddy.com" target="_blank">GoDaddy</a>, specializing in Ruby, AWS, and Email Delivery.
+I'm responsible for delivering billions of emails for internal partner teams and customers.
+I design, build and scale our email delivery platform that runs on AWS cloud infrastructure and on-premise.
 You can reach out to me via <a href="mailto:dalibor.nasevic@gmail.com" title="Email">email</a>.
 </div>

 {%- if site.posts.size > 0 -%}